eclab/grains/dave/docs/TRS.md

 The MIDI schematic has a diode for reverse polarity if you mix things up (but don't do that).
 I have swapped the two wires several times with no ill effects, fingers crossed.

-### Connection from WonkyStuff THRU on MCO/1, MCC/4, or the MB/1 OUT is NOT Safe with a MASTER I/
-The MB/1 has a 100 Ohm resister at the SINK.
-The MCO/1 has a MIDI Thru which provides 220 ohms per the spec.
-This is the SINK.
-If you use the MASTER I/O or BRAEDBOARD 5V as the SOURCE, that will only total to 540 ohms, not 660.
-It probably would be just fine, but I'd not risk it without adding another resistor in-line.
-Similarly, the various MIDI out sockets on the MB/1 are probably 220 ohms, with the same issue.

 ![MIDI Electrical Diagram](MIDI.jpg)